What is Trasylol?

 In May 2008, a new study conducted in Canada, called the BART study, revealed conclusively that one out of every 50 Trasylol recipients dies.
 The BART study randomly administered one of three similar drugs to patients: Trasylol, Cyklokapron (tranexamic acid) and Amicar (aminocaproic acid).
 Experts found that Trayslol’s safety risks were so high, they ended the study early.

 Dr. Paul C. Herbert, a critical care physician at Ottawa Hospital and one of the lead investigators, told BusinessWeek magazine that Trasylol represented a 53 percent increase in risk in dying compared to the other drugs.

-On May 14, 2008, the FDA announced that Bayer had recalled all remaining stocks of Trasylol from U.S. distribution.
+On May 14, 2008, the FDA announced that Bayer had issued a Trasylol recall affecting all remaining stocks of Trasylol in U.S. distribution.
 Any further use of the drug is restricted to investigational use.